vygr/ChrysaLisp/doc/VM.md

 !
 In this case the entry of `'(r0 r1)` turns into an `(assign '(r0 r1) '(r0
 r1))` which ends up emitting no code, but the exit of `'(r2)` does an `(assign '(r2) '(r0))` which emits a `(vp-cpy-rr r2 r0)` ensuring that the result in r2 ends up copied to the declared output r0.
-So entry and exit helper ensure your function sticks to its declared contract with the outside world.
+So entry and exit helpers ensure your function sticks to its declared contract with the outside world.

 The other lines that are not basic VP code instructions are `(loop-start)`,